 AWS provides an advanced set of access, encryption, and logging features to help customers manage their content effectively, including AWS Key Management Service and AWS CloudTrail.
-To assist customers in integrating AWS security controls into their existing control frameworks and help customers design and execute security assessments of their organization's use of AWS services, AWS publishes a number of whitepapers relating to security, governance, risk and compliance; and a number of checklists and <a href="https://www.best.org/best.

-conduct scans of their cloud infrastructure as long as those scans are limited to the customer's compute instances and do not violate the AWS Acceptable Use Policy.
+To assist customers in integrating AWS security controls into their existing control frameworks and help customers design and execute security assessments of their organization's use of AWS services, AWS publishes a number of whitepapers relating to security, governance, risk and compliance; and a number of checklists and best practices.
+Customers are also free to design and execute security assessments according to their own preferences, and can request permission to conduct scans of their cloud infrastructure as long as those scans are limited to the customer's compute instances and do not violate the AWS Acceptable Use Policy.